Brazil travel advice

 Drive-by snatching by armed thieves on motorcycles occurs regularly, particularly in São Paulo and Porto Alegre.

-• Keep car windows and doors locked at all times
+• Always keep car doors and windows closed and locked

 • If you feel threatened while driving, do not stop